-Whether or not the US will exercise restraint with respect to the weaponization of space is certainly doubtful with the pending termination of the ABM Treaty; however, before space-based weapons become a reality, there is a tremendous amount of research and development yet to come.
-The fact that space-based weapon technology is still quite immature makes it difficult to predict wheth-er research and development efforts will be successful at all.143 For example, Spacy's analysis of lasers concludes that deficiencies in power and efficiency coupled with the challenge of producing a costeffective prod-uct robust enough to withstand the rigours of space are hampering the development of the laser as an effective space-based weapon sys-tem.144 Coyle and Rhinelander also point out that current spacebased laser designs are much too heavy for existing rocket launch capabilities, making their deployment currently impossible.145 Other critics argue that the technological hurdles associated with the development of space-based weapons are so great that they cast a shadow on the ability of any spacebased weapon platform to ever operate successfully, let alone function relia-bly.146 Spacy believes that space-based laser weapons "...will not be feasible without a number of fundamental breakthroughs in la-ser physics and engineering."147 Other auth-ors are of the same opinion and contend that ABM development and testing will be carried out for many years to come.^{148, 149} Such a high level of effort over a prolonged period of time makes the weaponization of space an extreme-ly costly proposal.
+Whether or not the US will exercise restraint with respect to the weaponization of space is certainly doubtful with the pending termination of the ABM Treaty; however, before spacebased weapons become a reality, there is a tremendous amount of research and development yet to come.
+The fact that space-based weapon technology is still quite immature makes it difficult to predict whether or not research and development efforts will be successful at all.143 For example, Spacy's analysis of lasers concludes that deficiencies in power and efficiency coupled with the challenge of producing a cost-effective product robust enough to withstand the rigors of space are hampering the development of the laser as an effective space-based weapon system.144 Coyle and Rhinelander also point out that current space-based laser designs are much too heavy for existing rocket launch capabilities, making their deployment currently impossible.145 Other critics argue that the technological hurdles associated with the development of space-based weapons are so great that they cast a shadow on the ability for any space-based weapon platform to ever operate successfully let alone function reliably.146 Spacy believes that space-based laser weapons "...will not be feasible without a number of fundamental breakthroughs in laser physics and engineering."147 Other authors are of the same opinion and contend that ABM development and testing will be carried out for many years to come.^{148,149} Such a high level of effort over an prolonged period of time makes the weaponization of space an extremely costly proposal.